Member Organizations

 International Education Standards

-Law 4449/2017 outlines general initial and continuing professional development (IPD and CPD) requirements for Certified Public Accountants (CPA) and authorizes the Hellenic Accounting and Auditing Standards Oversight Board (ELTE) and the Institute of Certified Accountants of Greece (SOEL) to further set and implement educational requirements.
+Law 4449/2017 establishes initial and continuing professional development requirements for Certified Public Accountants (CPAs) in Greece and authorizes the Hellenic Accounting and Auditing Standards Oversight Board (ELTE) and the Institute of Certified Public Accountants of Greece (SOEL) to further define and implement education requirements for statutory auditors.

 Current Status: Adopted